uccl-project/uccl-project.github.io/src/content/posts/about-uccl.md

 [Fengyuan Ren](https://nns.cs.tsinghua.edu.cn/personal/renfy/renfy.html), [Zhiying Xu](https://xuzhiying9510.github.io/), [Costin Raiciu](http://nets.cs.pub.ro/~costin/),
 [Ion Stoica](https://people.eecs.berkeley.edu/~istoica/) -- May 26, 2025**

-UCCL is a software-only extensible transport layer for GPU networking.
+UCCL-Tran is a software-only extensible transport layer for GPU networking.
 It is designed to be **fast** and **extensible** to meet the challenging requirements of modern ML/LLM workloads.

-UCCL achieves up to **3.2x higher performance** over NCCL on AWS, which translates into up to **1.4×** speedup for two ML applications (DeepSeek-V3 Serving, ResNet distributed training).
-UCCL provides a flexible and extensible framework that allows developers to **readily deploy custom transport protocols** in software tailored to the latest ML workloads.
-For example, UCCL supports a receiver-driven protocol EQDS to handle network incast in MoE-like workloads, achieving **4.9×** better message tail latency over InfiniBand built-in transport.
-UCCL is also compatible with many NIC vendors (Nvidia, AMD, AWS, etc.), preventing vendor lock-in.
+UCCL-Tran achieves up to **3.2x higher performance** over NCCL on AWS, which translates into up to **1.4×** speedup for two ML applications (DeepSeek-V3 Serving, ResNet distributed training).
+UCCL-Tran provides a flexible and extensible framework that allows developers to **readily deploy custom transport protocols** in software tailored to the latest ML workloads.
+For example, UCCL-Tran supports a receiver-driven protocol EQDS to handle network incast in MoE-like workloads, achieving **4.9×** better message tail latency over InfiniBand built-in transport.
+UCCL-Tran is also compatible with many NIC vendors (Nvidia, AMD, AWS, etc.), preventing vendor lock-in.

 ---
 ## Fast-evolving ML workloads outpaces slow-evolving networking